-ThinkGive offers social emotional learning (SEL) programs centered around students taking action to impact others.
+ThinkGive offers social and emotional learning (SEL) programs centered around students taking action to impact others.
 Students explore questions around identity, social courage, and inclusion, empathize with other people and perspectives, and discover their capacity to effect positive change.
 Students report strong increases in connection, belonging, and empowerment—protective factors against anxiety and depression.

 “We are honored and thrilled to be a recipient of the Cummings $25 Million Grant Program,” said Penny Austen, Executive Director of ThinkGive.
-“Only 39% of historically marginalized youth have access to social emotional learning (SEL) programming.
-This grant allows us to offer our Every Child Scholarship to forty-eight schools/organizations that have little or no access to social emotional learning, which is proven to enhance emotional well-being and help students thrive.
+“Only 39% of historically marginalized youth have access to social and emotional learning (SEL) programming.
+This grant allows us to offer our Every Child Scholarship to forty-eight schools/organizations that have little or no access to social and emotional learning, which is proven to enhance emotional well-being and help students thrive.
 We are grateful to the Cummings Foundation for their support of our vital mission.”

 Schools or organizations can be nominated for an Every Child Scholarship at thinkgiveproject.org/scholarship.
 Each scholarship will provide ThinkGive at no cost to the school/organization.